25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 foo(7, 1);
 ```

-- The whole line is a statement (a so-called _expression statement_), but the function call `foo(7, 1)` is an expression.
+- The whole line is a statement (a so-called _expression statement_), but the function call `foo(7, 1)` is an expression

 ### Semicolons

 Semicolons are optional in JavaScript.
-However, it is recommended to always include them otherwise, JavaScript can guess wrong about the end of a statement.
+However, it is recommended to always include them otherwise, JavaScript can guess wrong about the end of a statement

 Semicolons terminate statements, but not blocks.
 There is one case where you will see a semicolon after a block: